Geek, gamer, writer, graphic artist. The Geek's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 5. The Butcher (The Midnight Meat Train, 2008)

 In an updated world, how would this “butcher” be?
 (Or should I say, the successor of the butcher).
 Also, with current real-life surveillance technologies, would the dark beings behind the meat train still be able to enjoy dinner take-outs?
-I think these questions are but some of the possible juicy premises for a new Midnight Meat Train movie.
+I think these questions are but some of the possible juicy premises for a Midnight Meat Train remake.

 6. The Creeper (The Jeepers Creepers Franchise, 2001–2017)